-In Rapid Super Ring environment, you should have 2 Ring Ports.
+Ring Port1: In Rapid Super Ring environment, you should have 2 Ring Ports.
 No matter this switch is Ring Master or not, when configuring RSR, 2 ports should be selected to be Ring Ports.
-After Ring Master is selected, one Ring Port will become the forwarding port and the other will become the blocking port.
+For Ring Master, one of the ring ports will become the forwarding port and the other one will become the blocking port.